alx242/lux/tutorial/README.md

       - Global for all shells
       - Statement block (my)
       - Sub expression
+  - Regexp match vs verbatim match
+  - Match on permutations
   - Shell config
     - Pseudo terminal (PTY)
     - Normalized prompt
     - Using other types of shells
+  - Use the power of various interactive languages
   - Using LUX as an all purpose scripting language

-### Patterns
-  - Match on prompts
-  - Check command status
-  - Match on trace output
-  - Match on poll style printout
-  - Match on permutations
-  - Regexp match vs verbatim match
-  - Use the power of various interactive languages

 ### Implementation
   - Why is Erlang a good fit?